zaikaman/SkillMatchers/README.md

 # SkillMatchers

-SkillMatch is a modern web platform that connects employers with skilled workers, inspired by the social matching concept of Litmatch but specifically designed for the professional employment market.
+SkillMatch is a modern web platform that connects employers with skilled workers, inspired by the social matching concept of Tinder but specifically designed for the professional employment market.

 Database:
 --